Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

+{Remote SE techniques are performed remotely using media channels such as mobile, fake websites, spam messages or emails, and malware (e.g., trojan horses or ransomware).
+These techniques are more common than local SE techniques.}

 \begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{Phishing:} Phishing has proven to be a very effective technique for stealing user credentials~\cite{heartfield2015taxonomy}.
-In a recent paper, Chiew et al.\ presented linkages between media, vectors, and technical approaches of phishing techniques that provide a better understanding of why phishing has been so successful over the years \cite{chiew2018survey}.
-The authors mentioned the Internet, short messaging service (SMS), eFax, instant messaging, social networking, and telephone service as the primary media of phishing.
-Adversaries can also utilize \emph{evil-twin} attacks, where they lure a target user to connect to a fake wireless access point and to login into a forged server.
-Once the user enters login information, adversaries obtain the target user credentials~\cite{yang2012active}.
+In a recent paper, Chiew et al.\ presents linkages between media, vectors, and technical approaches of phishing techniques that provide a better understanding of why phishing has been so successful over the years \cite{chiew2018survey}.
+The authors note the Internet, short messaging service (SMS), eFax, instant messaging, social networking, and telephone services as the primary media of phishing.
+Adversaries can also utilize \emph{evil-twin} attacks, where they lure a target user to connect to a fake wireless access point and authenticate to a forged server so that adversaries obtain the user credentials~\cite{yang2012active}.

-\item \textbf{Watering Hole:} A watering hole attack is typically performed to compromise a victim's machine by installing malicious code from an infected or malicious site~\cite{alrwais2016catching}.
-Adversaries start with profiling a target user or a target group of users, and learn about their habits, such as visits to popular websites.
+\item \textbf{Watering Hole:} A watering hole attack {typically compromises} a victim's machine by installing malicious code from a malicious website~\cite{alrwais2016catching}.
+Adversaries start by profiling a target user or {group} to learn their habits, such as visits to popular websites.
 Then, the adversaries exploit vulnerabilities in those websites or place links that redirect the users to a malicious site.
-As users usually trust these websites, they may fall victim by accepting downloads or by following malicious hyperlinks, enabling adversaries to easily gain access to the victims' machines.
-Once an adversary has compromised the users (e.g., by installing Trojan horse malware on the victims' machines), it can collect user, host, network, and application-level information.
+Since users trust these websites, they may fall victim by accepting downloads or by following malicious hyperlinks allowing attackers to gain access to the victims' machines.
+Once an adversary has compromised the host (e.g., by installing Trojan horse malware), they can collect user, host, network, and application-level information.

-\item \textbf{Pretexting and Vishing:} Pretexting and vishing refer to impersonation through text messages (pretexting) or voice calls (vishing) and convincing target persons to give access to particular resources~\cite{luo2013investigating,yeboah2014phishing}.
-For example, an adversary can call an official of a bank, pretending to be a trusted person, and convince the official to grant access or to disclose usernames and passwords.
-However, adversaries may require some confidential information to perform this type of attack convincingly~\cite{wang2012smartphone}.
+\item \textbf{Pretexting and Vishing:} Pretexting and vishing refer to impersonation through text messages or voice calls (vishing) and convincing targets \ to give access to particular resources~\cite{luo2013investigating,yeboah2014phishing}.
+For example, an adversary can call a bank pretending to be a trusted person, and convince the official to grant access or to disclose usernames and passwords.
+Adversaries may require some confidential information to perform this type of attack convincingly~\cite{wang2012smartphone}.